 In accordance with section 35 of the Pensions Act 1995, the Trustee has agreed a Statement of Investment Principles ("SIP").
-The version in place at 30 September 2020 was approved in September 2020.
+The version in place at 30 September 2021 was approved in September 2020; however, this was superseded by a revised version approved in October 2021.
 A copy of the SIP may be obtained from the contact for enquiries on page 2 or can be found on TPT's website.

-Trustees of most schemes with 100 or more members, such as Verity Trustees Limited, must include an Implementation Statement when they publish the scheme's first Annual Report and Accounts which is produced on or after 1 October 2020.
-The Implementation Statement requirements differ between DC/hybrid schemes and pure DB schemes, but the statement must set out information about how the Trustee has put their SIP into practice, particularly in relation to stewardship and engagement.
+Trustees of most schemes with 100 or more members, such as Verity Trustees Limited, must include an Implementation Statement for all Annual Report and Accounts produced on or after 1 October 2020.
+The Implementation Statement requirements differ between DC/hybrid schemes and pure DB schemes, but the statement must set out information about how the Trustee has put its SIP into practice, particularly in relation to stewardship and engagement.
 The Trustee is required to set out its opinion on how its policy and the SIP have been followed; to describe voting behaviour; and to explain any change to the SIP and the reason for it.
 The Trustee must also publish the Implementation Statement online and inform members about its availability.
 A copy of the Implementation Statement can be found in Appendix 1.